 - A. Students who are required to enroll in Learning Support courses are not permitted to enroll in credit courses that require the content or the skills of the prerequisite courses, although institutions may establish corequisite requirements for core curriculum courses. - B. During each semester of enrollment, a student must first register for all required Learning Support courses before being allowed to register for other courses.
 This policy also applies to part-time students.
-Two exceptions are possible: If two Learning Support areas are required and a student is enrolled in at least one Learning Support course, a freshman 'First Year Experience' course or physical education or other activity or
+Two

-- performance course may be taken that semester instead of one of the required Learning Support courses. - C. In the event that a required Learning Support course is not available, a student may enroll in a course for degree credit if the student has met the course requirements, subject to the written approval of the president or designee. - D. Students who are required to take Learning Support courses in an area may not register as auditors in any Learning Support course in that area. - E. Students who are not required to take Learning Support courses in a disciplinary area may elect to enroll in Learning Support courses in a non-required area for institutional credit or on an audit basis.
-Such students are limited to a maximum of two attempts if they elect to enroll in Foundations-level English (reading/writing) or Math but are not subject to the requirements specified in Section IV B. There is no limit on attempts for students who elect to enroll in corequisite Learning Support courses.
+- exceptions are possible: If two Learning Support areas are required and a student is enrolled in at least one Learning Support course, a freshman 'First Year Experience' course or physical education or other activity or performance course may be taken that semester instead of one of the required Learning Support courses. - C. In the event that a required Learning Support course is not available, a student may enroll in a course for degree credit if the student has met the course requirements, subject to the written approval of the president or designee. - D. Students who are required to take Learning Support courses in an area may not register as auditors in any Learning Support course in that area. - E. Students who are not required to take Learning Support courses in a disciplinary area may elect to enroll in Learning Support courses in a non-required area for institutional credit or on an audit basis.
+There is no limit on attempts for students who elect to enroll in corequisite Learning Support courses.